JuliaLang/www.julialang.org/drafts/_posts/2012-02-06-shelling-out-sucks.md

     `set -o pipefail; find #{Shellwords.shellescape(dir)} -type f -print0  | xargs -0 grep foo | wc -l`.to_i

 However, an error isn't raised by default when a shelled out command fails.
-To avoid silent errors, we need explicitly check `$?.success?` after every time we shell out and raise an exception if it indicates failure.
+To avoid silent errors, we need to explicitly check `$?.success?` after every time we shell out and raise an exception if it indicates failure.
 Of course, doing this manually is tedious, and as a result, it largely isn't done.
 The default behavior — and therefore the easiest and most common behavior — is to assume that shelled out commands worked and completely ignore failures.
 To make our "foo" counting example well-behaved, we would have to wrap it in a function like so: